underoot/underoot.github.io/content/blog/en/2023/june/index.md

 date: 2023-06-27
 tags: bestphotosoftheweek
 ---
 How is your week going?
-Mine is quite busy, but anyway, I remember about traditional <a href="/tags/bestphotosoftheweek" target="_blank">#bestphotosoftheweek</a>
+Mine is quite busy, but anyway, I remember about traditional [#bestphotosoftheweek](/tags/bestphotosoftheweek)

 ![Sunset](content/001.jpeg)
 ![Cat suspects](content/002.jpeg)